akto-api-security/tests-library/remediation/GOOGLE_API_KEY_DISCLOSURE.md

 Under 'Key restrictions', choose 'HTTP referrers (websites)'.
 Then under 'Accept requests from these HTTP referrers (websites)', add the websites that you want to restrict your API to.
 ```
-By following these steps, the unauthorized usage of the API key can be mitigated.
-Regularly check your usage to ensure there isn't any abnormal activity.